 And…Medicare won't give you an exception to this because you didn't know about the penalty.
 I know…we tried!

-Initial Enrollment Period for Medicare Prescription Drug Plans:
+Initial Enrollment Period for Medicare Prescription Drug Plans

 This is the period you're first eligible for Medicare prescription drug coverage.
-It usually overlaps with the period that you're first eligible for Medicare, starting three months before you turn 65, including your birthday month, and ending three months later (for a total of seven months).
+It usually overlaps with the period you're first eligible for Medicare, starting three months before you turn 65, including your birthday month, and ending three months later (for seven months).
 If you are eligible for Medicare through disability, this period starts three months before your 25th month of disability benefits from Social Security or the Railroad Retirement Board and lasts for seven months.

 Medicare Annual Election Period / Medicare Annual Enrollment Period (October 15 to December 7):